-Tim Crane is the Knightbridge Professor of Philosophy at the University of Cambridge.
+Tim Crane is a professor of philosophy at the Central European University in Budapest.
+He was formerly the Knightbridge Professor of Philosophy at the University of Cambridge.
 He works in the philosophy of mind.

-Tim Crane is the Knightbridge Professor of Philosophy at the University of Cambridge.
+Tim Crane is a professor of philosophy at the Central European University in Budapest.
+He was formerly the Knightbridge Professor of Philosophy at the University of Cambridge.
 He works in the philosophy of mind.

 What is metaphysics?

 I think of metaphysics as the most general enquiry into the nature of reality.

 Science has metaphysical elements, but one way metaphysics differs from science is this idea of generality.
 For example, in chemistry you might learn about different kinds of chemical changes.
 In metaphysics you ask ‘What is change?
 How is change possible?’
 No science will tell you what change is, but metaphysics is supposed to tell you what it is for something to change.

 How could you possibly discover anything like that?